radekkpl/askaplus.bepinex.mod/README.md

 It will works only for new Wall created.

 ## Paint grass
 You can press "]" key to paint grass in front of you (3m).
+Rebind the key in config file or in in game settings (not yet implemented).\
+In next version of mod, you will have to hold specific tool in hand to prevent accidentally paint grass on stone road for example.

 ## Food PATCH
 Increased duration effects from 60sec to 5min.

 ## Seed PATCH
-Seeds decay rate significantly increased to avoid seeds everywhere.
+Seeds decay rate significantly increased to avoid seeds everywhere (please get feedback if is too high or still to low and on which decay settings you play).

-## Paint grass
-You can press "]" key to paint grass in front of you (3m).

 ## Features in progress
 - Increase some harvestable items based on Villager/Player skill. lvl.0 - lvl.100 = 0 - 100% percentage chance to spawn bonus resource.\
 	- Hardwood log - done

-## Torches to buildings
-- Adding torches to buildings to lit your village.
+	-

 ## Planned features
 - Ingame settings of mod attributes (Enable/disable feature, etc.)
 - Adding workstations as target for Market
 	- gathering info from code
 - Prevent villagers or warehouse workers grabbing materials needed for crafting from workstations - no more multiple warehouses and Whitelists
-- Prevent Carpenter returning his iron items to craftstation even if he is not Blacksmith or have a quest to do
 -
 -

 ## Installation - This is your first mod
 1. BepInEx is required and can be downloaded from here\